kevbuh/nn-trainer/README.md

 ./run.sh
 ```

 This will run the Flask server at http://127.0.0.1:5000.
-You can configure the amount of workers in ```worker/deployment.yaml```.
+The amount of workers is handled by Kubernete's horizontal pod autoscaling.
+You can configure the max amount of worker in ```worker/autoscale.yaml```.

 If you want to set up the basic Prometheus server:
 ```bash